dmwyman/non-sequitur-star-wars-battle/readme.md

 -The battle responses array is analyzed (randomly) and displayed on the DOM, triggered by a click event.

 Feature 3 (list 1): Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event).
 -Landing page (index.html) has a countdown to the release of the upcoming show, Ahsoka.
+Current data is displayed on each page.

 Feature 4 (list 2): Retrieve data from a third-party API and use it to display something within your app.
 -Data from the Star Wars API (swapi) is retrieved with an async/await function and displayed on the battle.html page.